PROJ07040 2019 Integrated Project

 Description

-Working in teams, students will design, build and test a working prototype for a mechanical/precision engineering device, machine, or system.
+Working in teams, students will design, build and test a working prototype device, machine, or system to solve a mechanical/precision engineering problem.
 These challenging group projects integrate and reinforce the design, manufacture, analytical, managerial and communication skills acquired throughout the entire programme.

 Learning Outcomes